infu/nftanvil/README.md

 Made by VVV Interactive

-Technologies Used:
+Blockchain Technologies Used:

-Smart contracts & storage option by Internet Computer
++ Smart contracts & storage option by Internet Computer

-IPFS storage option with Filecoin redundancy from NFT.storage made by Protocol Labs
++ IPFS storage option with Filecoin redundancy from NFT.storage made by Protocol Labs